Thwani47/termilearn/concept/notes/hello-world.md

 import "fmt"
 ```

 As we mentioned above that Go programs are organized into packages, here we import the `fmt` package.
 The `import` keyword allows us to use types and functions defined in other packages.
-The `fmt` allows us to work with formatted Input/Output functions (i.e, allow us to read input and print output from our programs.
+The `fmt` allows us to work with formatted Input/Output functions (i.e, allow us to read input and print output from our programs).

 ```go
 func main(){